mikaelsundell/colorpicker/README.md

 Documentation
 -------------

 The Colorpicker app uses macOS to create images from the display for use with color picking.
 The app supports display profiles, different color formats and copy to clipboard functionality.
-All color processesing uses LittleCMS for portability.
+All display color processesing uses LCMS for future portability.

 **Display profile**

 The default native display values are the native colors from the display.
 The color values equals a screenshot with the display profile .icc applied.
-Switch between different display profiles to display color values in different color spaces.
+Switch between different display profiles to display color values in different color spaces, transformed from the display profile .icc.

 **Color processing in LCMS**

 LCMS is a popular color management system for use in open source projects.
 LCMS closely matches ColorSync, AdobeACE, Reference ICC and other color engines.
-There may be variations although the different engines should closely match.
+There may be variations, different engines should roughly match.

 Privacy & Security
 ------------------